CS2103AUG2016-W11-C3/addressbook-level4/docs/UserGuide.md

 help
 ```

-> Help is also shown if you enter an invalid command e.g. `abcd`
+> Help .will be shown in a pop up.
+Press any key to close the pop up.

 ### Adding a task: `add`, `do`